Closing Down A Limited Company

 How you decide how to close your business is simple.

 Firstly, arrange a free initial consultation meeting with HBG Advisory to determine the financial position and solvency of the business.

 Can the business pay its outstanding creditors or not?
-If not, then the business remains insolvent.
+If not, the business remains insolvent.

-Once insolvent, directors need to discuss the types of formal insolvency procedure available.
+Once insolvent, directors must discuss the types of formal insolvency procedure available.

 Your Limited Company Can Satisfy Its Creditors – Solvent

 - Apply to strike the company of the Registrar of Companies;